binhcn/tech-bank/jpa.md

 - Entity is a object which will be mapped to table inside your relational database
 - Entity manager is an interface which is responsible for managing entities.
 It will perform the operations on entity, for example save(), persist(), remove(), find(),...
+- Persistance Context is a cache where entities will be temporarily stored.
+Entity Manager interacts with Persistance Context to retrieve entities
 ```
 EntityManager em = entityManagerFactory.createEntityManager();
 em.persist(book);